Proof of Schur's conjecture in $\mathbb R^d$: Preliminaries

 \begin{lem} Consider a Reuleaux simplex $\Delta\subset \R^d$ with the set of vertices $v_{i},\ i=1,\ldots, d+1$.
 Then the intersection of $\Delta$ with the hyperplane $\pi$ that passes through $v_1,\ldots,v_d$ is a Reuleaux simplex $\Delta'$ with vertices $v_i, i =1,\ldots, d$. \end{lem} \begin{proof} We have $\Delta' = \pi \cap \bigcap_{i=1}^{d+1} B_i $ and we have to prove that $\Delta' = \pi \cap \bigcap_{i=1}^{d} B_i$.
 Thus, it is enough to show that $\pi \cap \bigcap_{i=1}^{d} B_i\subset B_{d+1}\cap \pi$.
 Denote the circumscribed ball of the Reuleaux simplex $\pi \cap \bigcap_{i=1}^{d} B_i$ by $B'$ and its boundary sphere by $S'$.
 Then $B_{d+1}\cap \pi = B'$, and the statement of the lemma follows from the first claim of Lemma \ref{lem0}. \end{proof}

-We as well need some knowledge about the structure of a Reuleaux simplex $\Delta$ as a spherical polytope.
-Let the vertices of $\Delta$ be $v_1,\ldots, v_{d+1}$ and their convex hull be denoted by $T$.
+We need some knowledge about the structure of a Reuleaux simplex $\Delta$ as a spherical polytope.
+Let the vertices of $\Delta$ be $v_1,\ldots, v_{d+1}$ and their convex hull be denoted by $T$ (see Fig. 2, where $T$ is the shaded triangle and $\Delta$ is the set bounded by the arcs).
 The boundary of the Reuleaux simplex $\Delta$ can be partitioned into relatively open spherical regions of different dimensions in the following way.
 Consider all spheres $U$ that are formed as intersections of several spheres out of $S_1,\ldots, S_{d+1}$.
 For example, the intersection of the first $d$ spheres is a two-point set, with one of its points being $v_{d+1}$.
 We only exclude the intersection of all the spheres, which is empty.
 We denote the set of all such spheres $U$ by $\mathcal S$.
 For each point on the boundary of $\Delta$ we may find the sphere from $\mathcal S$ of minimal dimension that contains it.
-The set of all points from the boundary of $\Delta$ that correspond to a given $U\in \mathcal S$ we call a face.
+The set of all points from the boundary of $\Delta$ that correspond to a given $U\in \mathcal S$ we call a \textit{face}.
 It is defined by the set of strict quadratic inequalities and, thus, is naturally a relatively open set.

 The center of each sphere $U\in \mathcal S$ coincides with the center of some of the faces of $T$.
 Namely, if $U = \cap_{j=1}^l S_{i_j}$, where $1\le i_1<i_2<\ldots<i_l\le d+1$, then the center of $U$ is the centerpoint of the $(l-1)$-dimensional face with the vertices $v_{i_1},\ldots, v_{i_l}$.
 On the other hand, $U$ contains all the vertices from $\{v_1,\ldots,v_{d+1}\}\setminus\{v_{i_1},\ldots, v_{i_l}\}$ and, since $U$ is a $(d-l)$-dimensional sphere and points $\{v_1,\ldots,v_{d+1}\}$ are in general position, these points determine $U$.
-We call these points the vertices of the face.
+We call these points the \textit{vertices of the face}.